dangitrp/medical-rp-guide/docs/Hospital/Mental-Health.md

 You can use the following prompt to help with generating diagnostic criteria, questions to ask, and responses to look for:

-> I'm about to perform a psychiatric exam on a patient while in a roleplay server.
-I am in the role of the doctor.
-They want to be assessed and diagnosed for having **INSERT MENTAL HEALTH ISSUE HERE**.
-List the diagnostic criteria, questions to ask, and what I should look for in their responses.
+> You are portraying a doctor in a roleplay scenario where you will conduct a psychiatric examination on a patient who desires assessment and diagnosis for **INSERT MENTAL HEALTH ISSUE**.
+Your task is to compile a comprehensive list of diagnostic criteria, formulate pertinent questions to ask the patient, and outline key indicators to observe in their responses.

 ---